 Dating is hard.
 Dating during COVID-19 is excruciating.
 Maybe you feel like you’re living through a Groundhog Day of tired Bumble banter; or your quarantine crush is dying for a meetup, but you're too nervous for a socially distanced walk; or even though you've never crossed paths with your Grindr match IRL, you feel like you're falling in love.

-Because there’s not much else to do in quarantine, dating can also feel all-consuming.
-There were more swipes on Tinder on March 29 than any other day in the app’s history (over 3 billion).
+Because there’s not much else to do in lockdown, dating can also feel all-consuming.
+There were more swipes on Tinder on March 29, 2020 than any other day in the app’s history (over 3 billion).
 More messages, too; 16% more on Bumble globally the last week of April compared to the first week of lockdown.
 Single Canadians are also talking on the phone way more: Bumble now offers a virtual dating badge for your profile if you’re up for a face-to-face convo, while Grindr launched Circles, which allows 20 users in the same country to group chat.